-2.1 Vehicle Support ☐ Safely secure the vehicle on a hoist.
-We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed. ☐ Once supported off the ground, release the parking brake and leave the vehicle in neutral.
+2.1 Vehicle Support Safely secure the vehicle on a hoist.
+We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed.
+Once supported off the ground, release the parking brake and leave the vehicle in neutral.
 Chock the wheels if necessary.
-2.2 Differential Fluid Drain Clean around the differential cover flange seal to prevent dirt from entering the differential.
-Position a fluid drain reservoir under the differential.
-Remove fluid drain plug to empty all differential oil.
-HINT: This is a good time to check for metal particles in your oil which may indicate a worn bearing or differential component.
-2.3 Removing the Axles & Differential Disconnect the stub axles from the differential assembly according to your vehicle's service manual Disconnect the drive shaft from the flange of the drive pinion.
-Remove the entire differential assembly from the vehicle.
-NOTE: The differential housing is heavy and quite difficult to handle when covered in oil.
-Do not drop it!
-Secure the assembly to a work bench, and remove the cover plate.
-Remove the axle assembly from the side of the differential housing.
-IMPORTANT: Collision damage or heavy off-road use of your vehicle in the past may have resulted in some degree of bending in the axle.
-Any misalignment
+2.2 Differential Fluid Drain ☐ Clean around the differential drain plug to prevent dirt from entering the differential. ☐ Position a fluid drain reservoir under the differential. ☐ Remove fluid drain plug to empty all differential oil.
+HINT: This is a good time to check for metal particles in your oil and in the bottom of the housing which may indicate a worn bearing or differential component.
+2.3 Removing the Axles & Differential □ Remove the front wheels from the vehicle. □ Disconnect the drive shaft from the flange of the differential. □ Remove the front axle assembly according to your vehicle manufacturer service manual. □ Secure the assembly to a work bench, and remove the cover plate. □ Remove the oil seal at the end of the axle housing (long axle tube) using suitable tool to gain access to the circlip holding the axle assembly. □ Remove the axle assembly from the differential housing. □ Leave the oil seal on the diff case side in place.
+HINT: Rubber oil seals can get damaged easily.
+The flange will usually get deformed during the removal process.
+If a new seal is needed, contact your local Nissan distributor and quote part number 40227-EA000 (Front Final Drive RHS Seal) for a replacement.